-All documents MUST be submitted electronically to RFGA.RemoteCritCarII@dch.ga.gov and MUST BE RECEIVED by 3:00 PM, Tuesday, March 24, 2020.
+All documents MUST be submitted electronically to Remote.CritCarIII@dch.ga.gov. and MUST BE RECEIVED by 3:00 PM, October 19, 2021.
 If the application is incomplete or non-responsive to submission requirements, it will not be considered for the review process.
 The Applicant will be notified by e-mail if the application did not meet submission requirements.

-The following is a list of the required documents to be submitted electronically in response to the RFGA for Remote Critical Care Services II:
+The following is a list of the required documents to be submitted electronically in response to the RFGA for Remote Critical Care Services III:

-- 1. Projective Abstract
+- 1. Project Abstract

 - 2. Project Narrative

 - 3. Organizational Narrative

-- 4. Budget Worksheet and Budget Justification Applicants that choose "Option B" must submit two budget worksheets and two budget justification detailing the use of funding for an award of \$150,000.00 and one detailing how additional awarded operational support funds will be used.
-Please review D. Budget Worksheet and Budget Justification requirements on page 10.
+- 4. Budget Worksheet and Budget Justification

 - 5. Appendix A: DCH Grant Application Form

-- 6. Appendix B: Ethics Statement (Signature Page must be submitted)
+- 6. Appendix B: Statement of Ethics (Signature Page must be submitted)

 - 7. Appendix C: Ethics in Procurement Policy (Signature Page must be submitted)

 - 8. Appendix D: Business Associate Agreement (Signature Page must be submitted)

 - 9. Appendix E: Budget Worksheet (Budget Justification MUST accompany this appendix)

 - 10. Appendix F: Project Work Plan Template

 - 11. Appendix G: Project Timeline Template